CnCNet/cncnet-map-api/README.md

 1. Install docker for windows.
 I have had success with [Rancher Desktop](https://rancherdesktop.io/) or [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/)
-2. After docker is running, switch to your local git repo and run `docker compose up windows-dev -d`.
+2. After docker is running, switch to your local git repo and run `docker compose -f docker-compose.debugger.yml up debugger-django -d`.
    Make sure the build succeeds.
-3. Set `windows-dev` as your python interpreter for whichever editor you use.
+3. Set `debugger-django` as your python interpreter for whichever editor you use.

 > [!TIP]
 > In Pycharm you go to `Settings > Project > Python Interpreter > Add Interpreter > Docker Compose`